Skip to Content

 Lahaina Banyan Court Park

-Lahaina Banyan Court Park is also home to a number of historically significant buildings.
+Lahaina Banyan Court Park is home to Maui’s largest banyan tree, planted in 1873.

 Address: 671 Front St, Lahaina, Maui, HI 96761, United States